 This seven week certificate program will give you the crucial tools to help you shift from being an individual contributor to a manager who gets results.
 It can help managers and/or those on a management career path develop and enhance their management skills.
 Manager’s Toolbox is an interactive training program designed to provide managers with skills to increase their individual success and maximize the impact they have on their employees and organization.

-“I left each class with several ideas and new perceptions that I had never thought of. the classes were practical and I can see where I can incorporate the ideas and techniques at work.
+“I left each class with several ideas and new perceptions that I had never thought of.
+The classes were practical and I can see where I can incorporate the ideas and techniques at work.
 I enjoyed Manager’s Toolbox.
 I felt like I gleaned useful information from each session I attended.
 The sessions were interesting and engaging.”
-Shelly Tittel, Systems Analyst, WSU IT
+Shelly Tittel, Manager Financial Information, WSU IT

 “The instructors are great at discussing the topics in a thought provoking way.
 It really helps me to understand the concept and buy into the potential results.
 Three speakers in particular always leave me feeling inspired and energized: Dr. Graham, Dr. Hackett and Brian Rawson.”
 Melissa Palmer, Technical Support Supervisor, R.D.
 Henry & Company

 “The information is very beneficial and can easily be adapted to any situation.
 This program, as the program before, has enhanced my ability to communicate with upper management on “their level”.
 I better understand my own management style and changed where I needed to for the best results.
 These programs are worth every dime.
 To get this type of professional teaching from some of the BEST in their fields is incredible!”
 Tom Truman, Landscape Director, Catholic Diocese of Wichita